The 10 kids Lionel Messi tipped for stardom in 2015 & how they fared

 We reckon Messi was right about this one.

 Hopefully, this is the start of a feast run for Timo Werner! 🤞🔥 pic.twitter.com/3KY4Kaufxh

 — London Is Blue Podcast ⭐️⭐️ (@LondonBluePod) December 10, 2021

 Zardes appeared on Messi’s radar after his 16 goals helped LA Galaxy win the 2014 MLS Cup and earned him an international call-up from the USA.

 The striker failed to live up to this initial promise until he was transferred to Columbus Crew in 2018.
 He was named the MLS Comeback Player of the Year Award after scoring 19 goals and led the team to the MLS Cup in 2020.

-He remains an important part of the USMNT, scoring the winner in the 2021 Gold Cup semi-final win over Qatar and has also made 65 appearances for his country.
+He was transferred to Colorado Rapids in 2022 and remains an important part of the USMNT, scoring the winner in the 2021 Gold Cup semi-final win over Qatar in one of his 67 appearances for his country.

 One of the more obscure inclusions on Messi’s shortlist, Bentivegna was a young forward at Palermo in 2015 but never broke through at the Silician club.

 After a number of loan deals, the most productive of which was at Carrarese, he made the permanent switch to the Serie C side in 2018.